Payroll Officer Position – Executive Office – Halifax

 NSLAC employs staff in 25 offices and 3 sub-offices throughout the Province.
 Our staff are comprised of Staff Lawyers, Legal Assistants, Paralegals, Court Support Workers, Social Workers, a Social Justice Support Worker, and a Prison Law Support Worker.
 Our staff help thousands of clients every year.
 We are committed to helping overcome historical and ongoing barriers to access to justice and our Staff Lawyers have litigated many important cases to protect the rights of individuals.

-We value a workplace where diversity, in all its forms, is encouraged and recognized for its contribution to a more creative, rewarding workplace that is representative, at all job levels, of the citizens we serve.
-We welcome applications from Indigenous People, African Nova Scotians and Other Racially Visible Persons, Persons with Disabilities and Women in occupations or positions where they are under-represented.
-If you are a member of one of these equity groups, you are encouraged to self-identify on your electronic application, cover letter or resume.
+We value a workplace where diversity, in all its forms, is encouraged and recognized for its contribution to a more creative, rewarding workplace that is representative, at all job levels, of the citizens and communities we serve.
+We welcome applications from individuals of all backgrounds, including those from historically underrepresented and equity-deserving groups such as Indigenous Peoples, African Nova Scotians and other racialized individuals, persons with disabilities, members of the 2SLGBTQIA+ community, and women in underrepresented roles.
+If you are a member of one or more of these equity groups, you are encouraged to self-identify in your electronic application, cover letter, or resume.

 Primary Functions: